fnalways/terminus-docs/docs/manual/use-cases/comfyui-launcher.md

 To install plugins directly from GitHub repositories:

 1. Navigate to **Plugin management** > **Custom Install**.
-2. In the GitHub URL input box, fill in the URL of the repository.
-Leave the branch empty to use the default branch.
+2. Enter the URL of the repository.
+3. Specify the branch (optional).
+Use the default (usually 'main' or 'master') if not specified.
-3. Click **INSTALL PLUGIN**.
+4. Click **INSTALL PLUGIN**.

 ## Manage Python environment